ally-gj/ally-gj.github.io/index.markdown

 ### A little bit about me

-I have worked at a tech company in Corrales, NM for the past 7+ years, starting as an intern and working my way up to "Managing Senior Developer".
+For the past 7+ years, I have worked at a technology company in Corrales, NM, as the Managing Senior Developer.

-My job includes tasks such as
+My job included tasks such as:
-* programming touch table applications
+* Programming touch table & desktop applications
-* researching & learning new technologies
+* Researching & learning new technologies / languages
-* managing a team of developers
+* Managing a team of 7-8 software developers
-* managing allocations
+* Managing project allocations
-* HR duties
+* HR duties (onboarding, offboarding, training)
-* scheduling meetings
+* Scheduling meetings
-* hiring / onboarding / offboarding
-* application testing and bug reporting
+* Quality Assurance testing and bug reporting
-* creating processes for success
+* Creating processes for success

 <b>Unity and C#</b> are my main programming tools, but I have used many other languages, such as Java, C, C++, Javascript, and many more.
-(Entire list can be found in my resume)

 I have utilized web languages, such as HTML, CSS, Vue.js, Node.js, Directus, etc., and have experience using databases such as MySQL, SQLite, and PostgreSQL.